 What prompted your break, and how long were you out of the workforce?

-I took a break because I had a lot of things going on in my life: I was helping care for a close friend who was dying of cancer, my grandmother was dying of Alzheimer’s, and I was raising three small kids.
+I took a break because I had a lot of things going on in my life: I was helping care for a close friend who had cancer, my grandmother was dying of Alzheimer’s, and I was raising three small kids.
 It took a lot out of me, both emotionally and time-wise.
 My supervisor at the time was inflexible, and there was no possibility of cutting down hours or responsibilities.
 I couldn’t juggle everything, was feeling burned out.
 I left because I felt like I really didn’t have a choice.
 I was out of the workforce for nine years in total, but for the last five I was looking to return to work.

 What prompted you to return to work?